-Problems for Intervention were the timing and contents of Intervention by RDs.
-Our study showed only 43.9% did so within 48h of hospital admission.
-The Academy of Nutrition and Dietetics and the American Society for Parenteral and Enteral Nutrition both recommend the implementation of Intervention (including Planning) within 48 h after patient hospital admission,20 and the beneficial effects of this approach have been demonstrated in the large-scale, multicenter, randomized EFFORT trial.7 In our study, the primary reasons given for the delay of Intervention included "human resource shortage" and "lack of time," and only 30.3% of all institutions reported having an instruction manual for Intervention.
+Problems for intervention were the timing and contents of intervention by RDs.
+Our study showed only 43.9% did so within 48 hours of hospital admission.
+The Academy of Nutrition and Dietetics and the American Society for Parenteral and Enteral Nutrition both recommend the implementation of Intervention (including Planning) within 48 hours after patient hospital admission, 20 and the beneficial effects of this approach have been demonstrated in the large-scale, multicenter, randomized EFFORT trial.
+7 In our study, the primary reasons given for the delay of Intervention included "human resource shortage" and "lack of time," and only 30.3% of all institutions reported having the instruction manual for Intervention.

-Problems with implementing Intervention were not only related to delayed timing, but also to the contents of the Intervention performed by RDs.
+Problems with implementing Intervention were related not only to delayed timing, but also to the contents of the Intervention performed by RDs.
 The most common interventions were those related to diet (i.e., oral nutritional supplements, food-related preferences, and food texture), whereas those related to environment for food intake (i.e., meal-time atmosphere and conditions for food intake) and parenteral nutrition were included much less often.

-Historically, Japanese dietitians have primarily been in charge of the hospital food service24 and not involved in the management of parenteral nutrition.
-However, patients admitted to acute-care hospitals often require comprehensive nutritional intervention, which at times should include parenteral nutrition.
-For Intervention, more institutions need to have instruction manuals accessible, so that information about the timing and contents of Intervention are available to all.
+Historically, Japanese dieticians have primarily been in charge of hospital food service24 and not involved in the management of parenteral nutrition.
+However, patients admitted to acute-care hospitals often require comprehensive nutritional Intervention, which at times should include parenteral nutrition.
+For Intervention, more institutions need to make instruction manuals accessible, so that information about the timing and contents of Intervention are available.
 Also, education for RDs about parenteral nutrition, and structuring of staffing systems so that RDs can have more Intervention options, including parenteral nutrition, are warranted.